-The term 'Household Income' is explained in detail and with examples in the Retirement edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Household Income' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Household Income refers to the total income earned by all family members living in a single house.
 They must be fifteen years or older for their income to count.
 An interesting point is that the individuals living together do not have to be related at all to be considered a part of the overall household.
 This is a crucial measurement of risk that many lenders employ for underwriting loans.
 It also proves to be a helpful economic metric for grasping the standard of living in a given area.